Aditya-Ramesh-10/Basic_Bandit/README.md

 # Basic_Bandit

-Implementation of common bandit algorithms for the Bernoulli setting -
+Implementation of common bandit algorithms for the stochastic Bernoulli setting -

 1. Epsilon-greedy
 2. UCB1